ministryofjustice/hmpps-official-visits-ui/README.md

 ### Running integration tests

-Integration tests (using Cypress) can be run against the UI and need an extra dependency to mock out any API calls that will be made during the tests.
+Integration tests (using Playwright) can be run against the UI and need an extra dependency to mock out any API calls that will be made during the tests.
 This is done with Wiremock running locally in a container.

 There is a 3-step process:
 * Run wiremock container
 * Run the service in integration test mode
-* Run the Cypress test tool
+* Run the Playwright test tool

 Start wiremock with: